fontolangustavo/spring-security-key-vault-example/README.md

 ## Health Check

 Health checks are configured for PostgreSQL and LocalStack to ensure the services are fully started before the Spring Boot application begins.

+## OAuth2 Login

+The application supports OAuth2 login with Google, Facebook and Keycloak.
+Configure the client secrets in the `.env` file and access the following endpoints to initiate authentication:

+- `/oauth2/authorization/google`
+- `/oauth2/authorization/facebook`
+- `/oauth2/authorization/keycloak`

 ## Access the Application